Appearance

 Security – Don't send your private keys, only the CSR files

-If you were to send us your private key, you'll have to generate new ones and start the process from scratch.
+If you were to send us your private key, you would have to generate new ones and start the process from scratch.

 Renewing your certificates

-Your certificates have a given validity period.
+Your certificates have a specific validity period.
 You need to contact Treezor about a month before their expiration date to set up new ones.

 Here is the command to run to check the start and end dates of a certificate: